There is an emerging career for female students and young graduates who want to tap into Taiwan’s growing gaming industry.

-The women’s main tasks are taking part in the game as well as helping gamers relax during practice sessions.
+- The women’s main tasks are taking part in the game as well as helping gamers at top casino games to relax during practice sessions.
 For an extra fee, some offer added services such as singing a lullaby for their clients to sleep and then waking them up later.

 Competitive income: Compared to a regular 9 to 5 office job, the flexibility of the work, as well as the potentially high income, has resulted in an increasing number of young women becoming accompanying gamers.

 - Accompanying gamers earn between 150 New Taiwan Dollars ($5) to NT$500 ($17) an hour as their base pay.

 - They are paid in half-day, weekly or monthly rates.
 More satisfied clients might also provide occasional cash gifts to the accompanying gamers, ensuring they will be using the services for a longer amount of time.